DaweiXia/fenanodegree/frontend-nanodegree-mobile-portfolio-master/README.md

 * <a href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer.html">Reduce the size of text</a>
 * <a href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization.html">Optimize images</a>
 * <a href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching.html">HTTP caching</a>

-#####Here is my optimization

-1. Decrease the number of sliding pizzas;

-2. Stop FSL in updatePositions in views/js/main.js

-3. Add backface-visibility to .mover in views/css/style.css

-4. Select all randomPizzaContainer at once in changePizzaSizes in views/css/main.js

-5. Remove dermineDx function and add code to changePizzas to get new width;

 ### Customization with Bootstrap
 The portfolio was built on Twitter's <a href="http://getbootstrap.com/">Bootstrap</a> framework.
 All custom styles are in `dist/css/portfolio.css` in the portfolio repo.